TristanBALDIT/RISCV-CVA6-Optimized-Crypto/Benchmark codes/README.md

-# CVA6 Crypto Benchmark Tutorial
+# CVA6 Crypto Benchmark — Quick Start Guide

  The benchmark is based on the [**THALES CVA6 SOFTCORE CONTEST**](https://github.com/ThalesGroup/cva6-softcore-contest/blob/cv32a6_contest_24_25) toolchain and my own version of the CVA6 softcore, implementing a custom CVXIF coprocessor : [cva6_crypto](https://github.com/TristanBALDIT/cva6_crypto).
-This part is dedicated to the steup and use of the benchmark itself
+This part is dedicated to the setup and use of the benchmark itself.

-## Getting started

-### Setup the softcore
+## Setup the softcore

 Checkout my own cva6 repository and initialize all submodules:
 ```